Engee documentation

 cbrt(x::Real)

-Returns the cubic root of `x', i.e. .
-It also accepts negative values (returns a negative real root when ).
+Return the cube root of x, i.e. .
+Negative values are accepted (returning the negative real root when ).

 The prefix operator is equivalent to cbrt.